 Table of Contents

+Stir fried rice cakes are a classic Asian dish that’s delicious and satisfying.
+The chewy rice cakes with savory, delicious pork and tangy kimchi take it to the next level.
 If you have leftover meat, it'll make this recipe even quicker and easier to make!
-If you don't have leftover meat, then pork shoulder/pork butt, bacon, or pork belly will work as well.
+If you don't have any leftovers, then pork shoulder/pork butt, bacon, or pork belly will work as well.

 If you're looking for something a bit more saucy and spicy, then definitely try out my classic Easy Tteokbokki (Korean Spicy Rice Cakes) recipe, where I show you how to make it the traditional way and a shortcut way as well so you can make it in 20 minutes!